Campus Mental Health

 Schools often respond to students with mental health needs in ways that violate the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.
 Under the ADA and Section 504, colleges and universities may not exclude students because of their mental health needs, except when the student cannot meet academic and behavioral standards even with treatment and other help.
 In addition, schools must provide students with disabilities “reasonable accommodations” —modifications to normal rules and procedures that enable students to continue and succeed in higher education.

-The Bazelon Center has created Supporting Students: A Model Policy for Colleges and Universities to support students with mental health needs and to ensure that schools’ actions toward students are nondiscriminatory.
+The Bazelon Center has created Supporting Students: A Model Policy for Colleges and Universities (PDF) to support students with mental health needs and to ensure that schools’ actions toward students are nondiscriminatory.
 The model was developed after consultation with mental health experts, higher education administrators, counselors and students.
 We also offer a FAQ guide and a guide to campus mental health issues developed by community leaders.

 New Campus Mental Health Partnership with Steptoe & Johnson LLP